zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/project_report.md

 | Validation | 20.0% |83.5%|
 | Test| 21.4% |83.8%|

-The experiments below moved the test number from 21.4% to 29.3% accuracy on the 1,007-problem CASIA-PGPS9K held-out test set, a +7.9 percentage-point gain corresponding to roughly 80 additional solved problems. the significant gain comes from Easy+Medium GRPO; hard-bucket stages and DPO did not move the test number.
+The experiments below moved the test number from 21.4% to 29.3% accuracy on the 1,007-problem CASIA-PGPS9K held-out test set, a +7.9 percentage-point gain corresponding to roughly 80 additional solved problems.
+HardA was nominally best on validation, but its gain over GRPO-medium is within noise; the substantive gain came from Easy+Medium

 The main finding is that the model’s largest bottleneck is object-theorem binding, not merely theorem recall.
 Oracle ablations showed that providing object-theorem bindings produced the largest accuracy jump.
 GRPO was effective on easy and medium curriculum buckets, but on harder buckets GRPO mostly results in redistribution rather than improving problem solving capability.
 DPO has similar performance as GRPO on the harder problems.